 The route can be picked up in various places but a useful starting point is Farnham train station.
 Travelling in the opposite direction is possible, but some nasty uphill sections out of Guildford and Puttenham make for a more arduous ride.
 If starting at Farnham station the trail guides you amongst beech and oak trees, past Moor Park, a large house and grounds dating from 1630 that has seen various owners and uses throughout history.
 There is no option to explore the property as redevelopment into upscale apartments has proved the only viable model for its preservation, but its air of history can lend some intrigue to the surroundings as you peddle through the Beech trees.
 Waverley Abbey the first Cistercian Abbey in England, dating from 1128, is also a short detour from here and well worth a stop to explore the stone ruins and view the mansion house.

 Once out of Farnham you pass Barfield School and the old Jolly Farmer Pub, now home to the rather incongruous Keis Peking Restaurant.
 The Hogs Back Brewery (check website for tour and shop times) is a further five minutes riding time along this road, but the North Downs Way makes a right turn at the junction (signposted Sustrans Cycle Route 22), and heads through the village of Seale.
 The route soon becomes a bit more rural as you enter the Surrey Hills Area of Outstanding Natural Beauty.
 Beech and oak give way to pine forests and fields, this is Robin Hood country – not according to legend but in the opinion of famed Hollywood Director, Ridley Scott and his 2010 epic (some of the scenes were shot near here and also Bourne Wood).
-At the end of Seale lane is WyndyMilla bike shop, a useful pit stop if you are already in need of some bike maintenance and some refreshments.
+If you are in need of sustenance, you can get refreshments at Seale.
 The route continues along quiet roads on the North Downs all the way to Puttenham and includes a nice section of downhill after you pass the Seale and Sands church of St Laurence.

 Leaving the hop fields behind I cycled into Puttenham and past the Good Intent Pub.
 Further along, opposite the church is PUTTENHAM ECO CAMPING BARN I had never seen a camping barn before, it is huge from the outside, although only a small part is actually converted for use as accommodation.
 I follow the stone track around the back and spot the familiar YHA sign.